 Selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
 Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more , a type of antidepressant, commonly cause problems with sexual function.
 These drugs may contribute to several types of sexual dysfunction.

-Alcohol Alcohol Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more can also cause problems with sexual function.
+Alcohol Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more can also cause problems with sexual function.